What are occasional invaders?

 Occasional invaders can be particularly difficult pests to eradicate.
 These pests are often tiny, and while they may not be as tenacious as some pests, they tend to infest homes in significant numbers when they become a problem, making DIY pest treatments ineffective as they fail to eliminate the entire infestation.

 Even if the pest that’s bothering you isn’t an immediate threat, it’s always best to leave it to the professionals.
 DIY pest control generally does not address the root of the problem, while it may get rid of the pest for a short period, they will often come back.
-That’s where a professional home pest treatment regiment from Guard Pest Control comes in.
+That’s where a professional home pest treatment or a professional commercial pest control treatment regiment from Guard Pest Control comes in.

 An inspection and treatment by our Snohomish pest control professionals can help eliminate these pests and identify issues that may be contributing to their presence.
 No matter what pest is bugging you or the size of the infestation, Guard Pest Control can help.
 Our team of pest experts have all the tools and know-how you need to make any occasional invader around your home a distant memory.
 Contact us today to find out more about how we can help.